ABOUT THE ORGANIZATION

 - Must be able to assess priorities, self-direct, work independently, take directions, receive constructive feedback, and make corrections as needed.

 - Experience in project management, meeting deadlines, and the ability to adapt strengths and experience to continue, change, or make new procedures.

 - Work with natural history collections is desired and experience with vertebrate and invertebrate fossils, minerals, and related geological objects is preferred.

 - Experience moving and reorganizing museum artifacts and specimens and housing them in archival materials.

 - Experience with temperature and relative humidity checks and integrated pest management (IPM).

 - Strong computer literacy and experience working in collections management database systems.
 PastPerfect experience preferred.

 - Comfortable speaking with guests and presenting information and responding to questions in relation to the museum’s collection.

 - Frequently required to stand, sit, walk, and reach.
-Sometimes requires lifting heavy objects (must be able to lift up to 50 lbs) and working on ladders.
+Regularly requires lifting heavy objects (must be able to lift up to 50 lbs) and working on ladders or lifts.